 Legal Separation in Palo Alto

-Legal separation and divorce are similar.
+Legal separation and divorce are similar, but both offer unique pros and cons.
 They both require property, debt, and asset division, as well as child custody and visitation plans.
 However, an order for legal separation does not permit parties to remarry.
+If you choose legal separation, you are still technically married to your spouse in the eyes of the law.
+Other than remarrying, however, you and your spouse will be free to live separate lives.

 Summary Dissolution of Marriage